satansdeer/satansdeer.github.com/content/legacy-posts/training-a-tiny-model-to-set-timers/index.md

 5. Add data by failure category, not by vague volume.
 6. Compare models only after the target is fair.

 For this timer app, the compressed DSL was the actual breakthrough.
-Model size mattered after that, but before that the models were mostly being punished for an output format that made counting harder than it needed to be.
+Model size mattered after that, but before that the models were being punished for an output format that made counting harder than it needed to be.